jamesseanwright/personality-forge-.net/README.md

 ## Unit tests

-There are some unit tests for this project, but they need to be rewritten as the library originates from another project.
+The unit tests are currently being ported from the project from which this library is derived.